annisankenobi/doc_scraper/README.md

     │
     ├── robust_converter.py
     │
-    ├── .gitignore
+    ├── convert_pdfs.py
     │
     ├── README.md

 ## Workflow

 As shown in the folder structure above, the project contains two key folders:
-- **PDFs**: Collection of PDFs.
+- **PDFs**: Collection of PDFs
-- **Converted**: Where txt files will be stored.
+- **Converted**: Where txt files will be stored

-In general, you want to create a folder within the Projects area to store files associated with the project.
+In general, you want to create the folders within the Projects area to store files associated with the project.

 ## QuickStart

 1. Place your PDF/s into the PDF folder
-2. Install dependencies (pdfminer)
+2. Install dependencies (pdfminer for layout-aware text extraction, pdfplumber for standard text extraction)
 3. Run the app
 `python robust_converter.py`

-Note: If your pdfs are in the basic layout format, you can also use `python convert_pdfs.py`.
+Note: If your PDFs have a basic layout format (no columns of text), you can also use `python convert_pdfs.py`.
 For this app you need to install pdfplumber